2002 Hebron ambush: Fatalities

+Four IDF soldiers (including the Hebron commander), Col. Dror Weinberg (commander of the Hebron brigade), Lt.
+Dan Cohen, Sgt.
+Igor Drobitsky and Cpl.
+David Marcus of the Nahal brigade.

+five Border Policemen (including the Hebron Chief of Operations, Ch.-Supt.
+Samih Sweidan (Hebron Chief of Operations), Sgt.
+Tomer Nov, Sgt.
+Gad Rahamim, St.-Sgt.
+Netanel Makhlouf and St.-Sgt.
+Yeshayahu Davidov. and three members of the Kiryat Arba Emergency Response Team, Yitzhak Buanish (head of the Kiryat Arba Team), Alexander Zwitman and Alexander Dohan were killed in the battle.
+14 Israeli soldiers were also wounded in the clash.

+Three Islamic Jihad fighters died in the clash.

 The hunt for "Muhannad"

-Muhammad Sidr was a gifted student at the Hebron University, where he became active in the Islamic Jihad student organization.
+Muhannad Sidr was a gifted student at the Hebron University, where he became active in the Islamic Jihad student organization.
 After graduation he went underground and adopted the cover name "Muhannad".
 After the killing of a settler in Givat Harsina, Shin Bet realized that Sidr was an important figure in the Jerusalem Brigades, the military wing of the Palestinian Islamic Jihad.
 In fact, Sidr was the military head in Hebron.
 Sidr was steadily building a network of cells of four-five members each.

 Dror Weinberg early noticed Sidr and made a lot of efforts to catch or kill him.
 Somehow Sidr always managed to slip away.
 In December 2001, Sidr was the target of an assassination operation.
 An Israeli Helicopter fired a missile at the car Sidr was riding in, but it missed its target and hit another car with a civilian family inside, killing two children.
 "Sidar [sic] is always one step ahead of us", Weinberg complained.

 Instead of Weinberg ambushing Sidr, it would be Sidr ambushing his nemesis.
-One of Sidr's cells would stage the Hebron ambush, in which Weinberg was killed.
+It was one of Sidr's cells that carried out the ambush in which Weinberg was killed.

 A month later another of Sidr's cells would kill two soldiers outside the Abraham mosque.
 Two weeks later, a third cell would attack the military yeshiva near Hebron.